Brian Cookman: Biography

 Appearing many times on national TV and radio both in the UK and Europe, he played at music festivals as a performer and compere.
 He also had three solo albums to his credit.
 His songs – such as "The Hiring", "Iron Horse", "White Trash", "Helping Themselves" and "Hard Times" – have been recorded by other performers.

 As well as his musical career, Cookman was one of the UK's foremost magazine designers.
 His music connections and design skills helped him get a job as advertisement director on Rolling Stone magazine when it was launched in the UK in 1970.

 For a time Cookman was group art director for Emap, but he left to run his own design business, producing work for a large range of publications, including the Financial Times.

 He continued to work in graphic design, and wrote two books: Desktop Design: Getting the Professional Look (1990) and Essential Design (1997), both of which he updated three times.

 He also taught desktop publishing skills and re-designed dozens of magazines, from What Car? to the British Dental Journal.

-Cookman was the only NHS-registered t'ai chi practitioner, with schools in Kent and Cambridgeshire, and was chairman of the Tai Chi and Chi Kung Forum for Health.
+Cookman was the only NHS-registered tai chi practitioner, with schools in Kent and Cambridgeshire, and was chairman of the Tai Chi and Chi Kung Forum for Health.
 He started learning it in 1981, and travelled to South Africa to teach its relaxation techniques to murderers and other violent criminals.
 "It was pretty scary," he said.
 "At first, they wouldn't talk but by the end, they were working together and shaking hands with each other."

 Cookman also revived the old fertility dance of Plough Monday and the Molly Men in the 1970s.
 This ritual dated back hundreds of years, and was intended to ensure that crops in the Fenland would grow well.
 It was traditionally performed by ploughboys; the black-faced dancers, carrying brooms and wearing tattered coats bestrewn with ribbons, would dance at farms and in every village.
 The tradition had died out in the 1930s, but Cookman found two old Molly Men, learned the dances from them in 1977, and every year, on Plough Monday, he performed the dances in Cambridgeshire villages.
 His sons now carry on the tradition.

 Cookman died of cancer on 18 February 2005.
 He was buried in a biodegradable casket and his funeral was followed by a wake in a brewery.
 Since his death, thanks to Sheila and John Reed, a compilation album of Bronx Cheer recordings has been released.

 In 2011 Riverman-Bella Terra Music issued two of Brian's albums on 24-bit digitally remastered CDs, Grinnin' and Jack's Return Home.